-In a multicultural society it is even more difficult to avoid relationship difficulties.
+In a multicultural society, it is even more difficult to avoid relationship difficulties.
 Some couples prefer to find their romantic partner within their cultural background in order to avoid relationship difficulties.
-However, partners often discover that even though they may share cultural background and a mother tongue, their loved one is a very different person and they still need to do the work of negotiating the differences.
-It may happen that there are more substantial issues to be resolved – differences in values, life or career goals, physical distance, over involved family members, substance abuse, unusual sexual preferences, mental health disorders, trust and jealousy issues or difficulty in finding partner in a first place.
-Whatever your unique situation is, at Psytherapy Private Practice it will be treated with strictest confidentiality.
+However, partners often discover that even though they may share a cultural background and a mother tongue, their loved one is a very different person and they still need to do the work of negotiating the differences.
+It may happen that there are more substantial issues to be resolved – differences in values, life or career goals, physical distance, over-involved family members, substance abuse, unusual sexual preferences, mental health disorders, trust and jealousy issues, or difficulty in finding a partner in a first place.
+Whatever your unique situation is, at Psytherapy Private Practice it will be treated with the strictest confidentiality.

-Romantic partnership is the most intense, enriching and unique experience that contains friendship, but cannot be compared to it.
+A romantic partnership is the most intense, enriching, and unique experience that contains friendship, but cannot be compared to it.
 Only romantic partners are privileged to get to know each other on the level that nobody else will ever do.
-It is our romantic partners, who most often witness our vulnerability, tenderness and insecurities, including those, evoked by the relationship itself.
+It is our romantic partners, who most often witness our vulnerability, tenderness, and insecurities, including those, evoked by the relationship itself.
 It is our romantic partners, we most often turn to for support and disclosure.
-Furthermore, our overall wellbeing, life path and even career choices are often closely related to the chosen partner.
+Furthermore, our overall wellbeing, life path, and even career choices are often closely related to the chosen partner.
 With such a high emotional investment in our loved ones, disagreements and differences tend to seem even more threatening and urgent to resolve.

-If you are unsure whether you would like to preserve your relationship, then psychoanalytic psychotherapy will give you space and guidance needed to reflect on your values, feelings and beliefs about what relationship is right for you.
-If you are certain that you would like to preserve your relationship, then establishing one’s own attachment style and contribution to the difficulties, is the first step towards resolving them.
-Psychoanalytic psychotherapy is highly effective with the complex difficulties, such as feeling trapped, jealous, betrayed, having an emotionally intense relationship, starting again or paradoxes of loving and wanting to leave.
+If you are unsure whether you would like to preserve your relationship, then psychoanalytic psychotherapy will give you space and guidance needed to reflect on your values, feelings, and beliefs about what relationship is right for you.
+If you are certain that you would like to preserve your relationship, then establishing one’s own attachment style and contribution to the difficulties is the first step towards resolving them.
+Psychoanalytic psychotherapy is highly effective with complex difficulties, such as feeling trapped, jealous, betrayed, having an emotionally intense relationship, starting again, or paradoxes of loving, and wanting to leave.

 If you are unsure about what therapy can offer or would like to work on yourself at your own pace, please have a look at the online course that can be found by clicking on Better Relationships.